-Supporting pupils who aren't in school with their remote learning as requested by the class teachers, SENCo or Phase Leader.
-This may involve joining the online sessions to follow up and support misconceptions or leading small group sessions.
+- Supporting pupils who aren't in school with their remote learning as requested by the class teachers, SENCo or Phase Leader.
+This may involve joining the online sessions to follow up and support misconceptions or leading small group sessions. - Liaising with the class teachers to support planning and resourcing differentiated learning. - In FS and Year I monitoring Tapestry observations.